MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-storage.md

   - Consider that it may require fine-tuning to achieve optimal results.

 - Use [storage best suited for the application's data access patterns](/azure/architecture/guide/design-principles/use-best-data-store).
-  - Make sure your most frequently data is stored in hot storage, making it easy to retrieve and does not require more processing to access.
+  - Make sure your most frequent data is stored in hot storage, making it easy to retrieve and does not require more processing to access.
-  - Data that is infrequently used should be stored in cold storage or offline archive storage, using less energy.
+  - Infrequently used data should be stored in cold or offline archive storage, using less energy.

-- Store only what is relevant.
+- Only store what is relevant.
   - Implement policies to streamline the process of storing and keeping relevant information.
-[Microsoft Purview](/azure/purview/overview) can help label data and add time-based purging to automatically delete it after a retention period.
-Additionally, this helps you stay in control of your data and reduces the amount of data to process and transfer.
+[Microsoft Purview](/azure/purview/overview) can help label data and add time-based purging to delete it after a retention period automatically.
+Additionally, this lets you stay in control of your data and reduces the amount of data to process and transfer.

 ## Next step